 Special Circumstances Requests/Reviews Policy

 Creighton University, as allowed by law, considers life changes that occur after the completion of the FAFSA.
 Special circumstances are reviewed on a case-by-case basis, and the university is limited regarding the adjustments that can be made.
 The Financial Aid Office must have the results of a valid FAFSA prior to any review.
 If requested documentation is not attached or items are missing, the form may not be processed.
 As such, if clarification of your situation is necessary, we may request additional information or documentation beyond the requested items below.
-In most cases, Special Circumstances Requests/Reviews will not be processed until parents have completed their 2020 federal taxes and are able to obtain their 2020 federal tax return transcript.
+In most cases, Special Circumstances Requests/Reviews will not be processed until parents have completed their prior year federal taxes and are able to obtain their prior year federal tax return transcript.

 - loss of employment